Knot contact homology as a planar limit of Chern-Simons theory: Heavy skein algebras

-\begin{lemma} The module attached to a framed tangle with only minima or only maxima is independent of the choice of braid $\beta$. \end{lemma} \begin{proof} To prove this, we only need to check that: \begin{enumerate} \item A full twist of the two strands at the top of a single cup sends $C_{m_1,\dots, m_k}$ to itself. \item A crossing of two strands at the top of the $j$th cup over the strands at the top of the $(j+1)$st cup sends $C_{m_1,\dots,m_k}$ to $C_{m_1,\dots, m_{j+1},m_j,\dots,m_k}$. \end{enumerate} Both of these follow from easy isotopy arguments. \end{proof}
+\begin{lemma} The module attached to a framed tangle with only minima or only maxima is independent of the choice of braid $\beta$ representing that tangle---that is, it is an invariant of the tangle up to isotopy. \end{lemma} \begin{proof} To prove this, we only need to check that: \begin{enumerate} \item A full twist of the two strands at the top of a single cup sends $C_{m_1,\dots, m_k}$ to itself. \item A crossing of two strands at the top of the $j$th cup over the strands at the top of the $(j+1)$st cup sends $C_{m_1,\dots,m_k}$ to $C_{m_1,\dots, m_{j+1},m_j,\dots,m_k}$. \end{enumerate} Both of these follow from easy isotopy arguments. \end{proof}